Guardians vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Guardians Recent Betting Performance

-- The Guardians have played as the favorite in four of their past 10 games and won one of those contests.
+- In five games over the last 10 matchups when favored by bookmakers, the Guardians have a record of 2-3.

-- The Guardians and their opponents have combined to hit the over five times in their last 10 games with a total.
+- When it comes to hitting the over, the Guardians and their opponents are 4-6-0 in their last 10 games with a total.

 Explore More About This Game